Rank and Rent

 The fact is that in order to attract investors to your rank and rent site, you have to make sure that it is ranking extremely well within that niche.
 In competitive niches, this will require some quite sophisticated local SEO strategies that most beginners won’t have come across.

 Having said that, choosing your niche tactically will make it much easier to rank your website.
 Going into a market where there is little competition but still, interest from companies will require less heavy SEO in order to be competitive.
+This is why this strategy can be advantageous for local businesses, as sometimes the competition is slightly lower.
+For local business owners, this is certainly worth taking into account.

 Additionally, building a website requires very little investment, especially when compared to other SEO practices.
 This could actually make ranking and renting a suitable model for SEO intermediates or dedicated beginners.